Career In ICWA & Cost Accounting

 How to apply for admission in these courses?

 Admissions will be based on ICWAI entrance examination organized by the Institute of Cost Accountants of India (ICAI) i.e. Foundation, Intermediate, and Final exam.
-These examinations conducted two times in a year, i.e. June and December.
+These examinations are conducted two times in a year, i.e. June and December.

 Students who are seeking for applying for the entrance examinations in December month are needed to apply latest by 30th June of the similar year.
 Those students want to apply for exams in June month are needed to apply by 31st December of the previous year.